There are several solutions we recommend if the following error appears when attempting to open a company file:

 Solution 4: Configure firewall and security software

-For detailed steps to configuring firewall and security software, check out Configure Firewall and Internet security settings for QuickBooks Desktop.
+For detailed steps, check out Configure Firewall and Internet security settings.

 Solution 5: Recreate damaged folder